St John Singapore: National First Aid and Home Nursing Competition

 The National First Aid and Home Nursing Competition, typically referred to as the National First Aid Competition (NFAC), is an annual inter-district competition in which all 5 districts send teams to compete in each of the 4 categories.
 Prior to the NFAC, each district organises its own Inter-Corps First Aid and Home Nursing Competition with a similar competition framework.
 The 4 champion teams from each district represent their respective districts in the NFAC.
+These competitions aim to uphold the high first aid and basic nursing standards of the cadets.

 Competition Categories

 The 4 categories are listed below:

 Competition Framework

 There are 2 frameworks for the competition, one for the Ambulance categories and one for the Nursing categories.

 Ambulance Category Framework

 AA and AC teams are expected to complete the following as part of the competition: